Steve-Fenton/TypeSpec/README.md

 ## Steps

-Steps are defined with three arguments:
+Steps are defined with two arguments:

  - The Regular Expression that is used to match the text to a step
- - The Regular Expression for extracing arguments from the text
  - The function that will handle the step

-If you don't need to match arguments in the text, you can simply use the text itself (and pass null as the argument matcher):

-    runner.addStep(/I have entered something into the calculator/i, null, (numberToAdd: string) => {
-        var num = parseFloat(numberToAdd);
-        calculator.add(num);
-    });

-To find and extract a number from the text, you can use:
+Note that all arguments, and *only* arguments, should be double-quoted in your specification.

-    runner.addStep(/I have entered (\d+) into the calculator/i, /\d+/, (numberToAdd: string) => {
+    runner.addStep(/I have entered "(\d+)" into the calculator/i, (numberToAdd: string) => {
         var num = parseFloat(numberToAdd);
         calculator.add(num);
     });